tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

   - and starts the replication loop.

-  Because the prepare is considered committed when the primary receives a quorum of `prepare_ok` from a set of replicas which doesn't necessary include the primary itself, it can the case that the primary concurrently executes a prepare while still writing corresponding message to the Write Ahead Log (WAL).
+  Because the prepare is considered committed when the primary receives a quorum of `prepare_ok` from a set of replicas which doesn't necessarily include the primary itself, it can the case that the primary concurrently executes a prepare while still writing corresponding message to the Write Ahead Log (WAL).